Dean's Circle Students

 The Dean’s Circle is an advisory group of students chosen to work with the Dean on matters of interest to them within the School of Science and Mathematics.
 There is a separate group for undergraduates and for graduate students.
 One student per department (for each group) will be nominated by the department head; nominees should be academically in good standing and have already expressed an interest in serving on the Dean’s Circle.
 They represent academic leadership among the science and mathematics students.

-Cadet Collins Langley (Biology) is from Memphis, TN.
+Cadet Collins Langley (BIO) is from Memphis, TN.
 He spent his freshman year at Ole Miss and decided to transfer here to pursue a medical career.
+Recently, Collins was selected for the Cadet Community Engagement Council to represent the Junior class of Delta Company.
+He has also been elected Chair of the Board for Delta Waterfowl Charleston Chapter, an ecological non-profit organization dedicated to conserving wildlife game and their habitats for future generations.
 Collins wants to specialize in orthopedic surgery, and has been nominated to the Deans List, Gold Stars, Commandant's and President's List.

 Cadet Marcus Harbol (MACS) grew up in Seattle, WA.
 At The Citadel, Marcus has been named Distinguished Freshman Math Student, competed in Math Jeopardy at the Southeastern Regional MAA Conference, worked as a tutor at the Math Lab, and served as vice president of the Math Club.
 He enjoys backpacking, snowshoeing, rappelling, long distance running, and ultimate Frisbee.
 Marcus is currently applying for an Army ROTC scholarship as well as a Department of Defense STEM Research scholarship.